PEM--/grunt-phonegapsplash/README.md

       options: {
         // A list of layouts, it produces landscape and portrait if not specified
         layouts: ['landscape'],
-        // A  list of phone targets, it produces android, bada, blackberry, ios, tizen, webos, windows-phone if not specified
+        // A  list of phone targets, it produces android, bada, blackberry, ios, webos, windows-phone if not specified
         profiles: ['windows-phone', 'android']
       }
     },